 - surgeries of the stomach or intestines

 Keep in mind that metformin is a relatively safe drug with side effects that usually go away over time.
-Any weight loss you may have while taking it should be gradual and minimal and should not cause alarm.
-But if you’re concerned about the amount of weight you’ve lost while taking metformin, talk to your doctor.
-He or she can help determine what’s causing your weight loss and if anything needs to be done about it.
+Any weight loss you may have while taking it should be gradual and minimal and not cause alarm.

-Whether or not you take metformin, you should call your doctor if you’re losing weight rapidly and have no energy or appetite.
-You should also call your doctor if you’ve lost more than 10 pounds in the last six to 12 months and don’t know why.
+Whether or not you take metformin, you should call a doctor if you’re losing weight rapidly and have no energy or appetite.
 In general, you should feel free to call any time you have questions or concerns about your health or your weight.

 The road to weight loss varies from person to person.
-Still, the weight loss method that’s most recommended by doctors is a combination of a healthy diet and exercise.
+Still, the weight loss method doctors typically recommend is a combination of a balanced diet and exercise.
 For more information, read about diabetes-safe diets and exercise tips for people with diabetes.

-To find out more about metformin and weight loss, talk to your doctor.
+Talk with a doctor to learn more about metformin and weight loss.
 They can answer your questions and help you find a weight loss plan that’s right for you.
 Some questions you might ask include:

 - Can you recommend a diet and exercise program to help me lose weight?

-- Do I really need a medication to help me lose weight?
+- Do I need medication to help me lose weight?

-- What is a reasonable weight loss goal for me?
+- What’s a reasonable weight loss goal for me?

 - Should I work with a dietitian to help with my diet?

-- If I lose weight, could I stop taking some of my medications for diabetes, high cholesterol, or high blood pressure?
+- If I lose weight, could I stop taking some medications for diabetes, high cholesterol, or high blood pressure?